ArcaneTrickster/SimpleWebService/tutorial/readme.txt

     drop user sampledbuser;                             -----if neccessary----
 	-----the above sql command will create a user in mysql which you have to access from your project----------------

-3) associate your project with the above user by adding these code in your 'application.properties' file /*
+3) associate your project with the above user by adding these code in your 'src/main/resources/application.properties' file /*

 	spring.jpa.hibernate.ddl-auto=update